Nomination Period: February 23 to March 2

 If campaigning during the nomination period is not allowed, what can you ask when looking for nominators?

-You can ask people to sign your nomination form and tell them what you stand for, but you should not be engaging in any broader activities that might constitute actual campaigning, specifically soliciting votes, until the campaign period begins on November 17 at 10am.
+You can ask people to sign your nomination form and tell them what you stand for, but you should not be engaging in any broader activities that might constitute actual campaigning, specifically soliciting votes, until the campaign period begins on March 9 at 10am.

 May candidates speak with any media outlets?

-Students cannot engage with any media outlets, including student run outlets, without the prior authorization of the CRO.
+Students cannot engage with any media outlets, including student-run outlets, without the prior authorization of the CRO.

 Based on the posted campaign period and voting period, is campaigning prohibited Mar 14 and 15 (weekend leading up to voting days)?

-Are the former Executive Directors involved in overseeing the election or is there someone else in charge?
+Are the former Executive Directors involved in overseeing the election, or is there someone else in charge?

 Is anyone banned from running?

 TMSU’s By-laws set out the rules about candidate eligibility.
-The By laws state that board members with financial discrepancies are ineligible for election.
+The By-laws state that board members with financial discrepancies are ineligible for election.
 One former TMSU board member and three former executives were recently found to have financial discrepancies in their work for TMSU based on findings from an ongoing external investigation into last year’s finances.
-The information has been provided to the CRO who is responsible for scrutinizing nomination forms to ensure all proposed candidates meet the criteria to run in the Fall By-Election.
+The information has been provided to the CRO, who is responsible for scrutinizing nomination forms to ensure all proposed candidates meet the criteria to run in the Fall By-Election.

 What should people do if they feel candidates or other students are acting improperly during the election?